mctata/ultimate_marketing_team/docs/deployment/EC2_DEPLOYMENT_GUIDE.md

 3. Upload the archive to the EC2 instance
 4. Install Docker and Docker Compose if not already installed
 5. Extract the files on the EC2 instance
-6. Start the Docker containers using docker-compose
+6. Start the Docker containers using the EC2-specific docker-compose configuration
 7. Save a copy of the deployment archive to `deployment_archives/`

 ### Customizing the Deployment